Our team

 He has experience advising on a wide range of corporate, commercial and financing matters including mergers and acquisitions, capital raises, joint ventures, corporate governance, sponsorship and partnership agreements, endorsement arrangements and receivables financing.

-His recent work highlights include advising Chelsea FC on its acquisition for £4.25 billion by the consortium led by Todd Boehly and Clearlake Capital; Spotify AB on its partnership arrangements with FC Barcelona; and The FA on governance matters.
+His recent work highlights include advising Chelsea FC on its acquisition for £4.25 billion by the consortium led by Todd Boehly and Clearlake Capital; Spotify AB on its partnership arrangements with FC Barcelona; and Michele Kang/YMK Holdings on the creation of the world’s first women’s football multi-club ownership structure.

 Kingsley has spent time on secondment at a prominent Premier League club and a leading sports media company.